Tiffany0410/Compiler_Optimization/examples/loop/reflection.md

 5. **Control Flow Graph Manipulation**:
    - Functions `update_graph` and `update_label2block` handle the necessary CFG updates when inserting the preheader.

+### Challenges

+Implementing LICM presented some challenges that deepened my understanding of loop optimizations:

+1. **Identifying Natural Loops**: Determining the structure of natural loops within the code was a complex task that required careful analysis of the control flow graph.

+2. **Finding Loop Invariants**: Especially tracking reaching definitions was a bit challenging.
+It required a thorough understanding of data flow analysis and how variables are used and defined throughout the program.

+3. **Filtering Movable Invariants**: Determining which loop invariants could safely be moved outside the loop without affecting program required careful consideration of various edge cases.

 ### Limitations and Future Improvements